 Hello, my loyal true crime readers!
 I’m excited to present a guest post by John Brassard Jr. John is an author and historian from Eastern Iowa with an avid interest in historical true crime cases.
-He has a degree in History from Iowa State University, and is the author of Murder and Mayhem in Scott County, Iowa.
-He has a fascinating blog you should check out if you love historical true crime cases.
+He has a degree in History from Iowa State University and is the author of Murder and Mayhem in Scott County, Iowa.
+He has a fascinating podcast called The Kitchen Table Historian you should check out if you love historical true crime cases.

 Enjoy the guest post ~ Christine

 Clarence Saunders woke up alone, which surprised him.

 His lover, Margaret “Peggy” Treese, shared a room with him at the Standard Hotel in Davenport, Iowa.
 They had gone to bed the night before around 9 p.m., but it didn’t take long for Peggy to get out of bed and get dressed.